shrijan/patcher/docroot/modules/contrib/sitemap/README.md

         the Sitemap configuration page.
     - These plugins are defined in the `\Drupal\sitemap\Plugin\Sitemap\Menu` class.
-- If Drupal Core's "Book" module (`book`) is enabled, then you can enable a section for each Book defined on the site.
+- If the "Book" module (`book`) is enabled (note the Book module is a contrib module in Drupal 11; but part of Drupal core in D10 and earlier), then you can enable a section for each Book defined on the site.
 Enabling a sitemap plugin for a book will display an unordered list with the pages in that book on the sitemap.
     - In "Plugin settings":
         - You can change the Title of the heading displayed before the unordered list of book pages (the heading will default to the book title).